markstubbs/menu-widget/README.md

 `newItems` can be one (or an array) of:
 * A string containing the new menu item's display text.
-In this case the menu will be a default (action) menu with no icon whose ID is calculated by replacing any spaces or non-word characters in the text with a single hyphen.
+In this case the menu will be an enabled, default (action) menu with no icon whose ID is calculated by replacing any spaces or non-word characters in the text with a single hyphen.
 **No check is made for duplicate IDs** - if you need two items with the same text you'll need to manually specify the ID of the menu - see below.
 * An object describing the new menu item:
 ```javascript